-If the Title IX Coordinator determines reasonable cause might exist that the Respondent engaged in Prohibited Conduct, the Title IX Coordinator will contact the Respondent to request a confidential meeting to review the alleged misconduct and advise the Respondent of the ability to bring a Support Person.
+If the Title IX Coordinator determines that the Claimant's complaint on its face presents a potential violation of this Policy and/or the TCC Title IX Policy, the Title IX Coordinator will contact the Respondent to request a confidential meeting to review the alleged misconduct and advise the Respondent of the ability to bring a Support Person.

 In the Title IX Coordinator's meeting with the Respondent, the Respondent will be notified of the nature of the alleged misconduct and the facts which give rise to the alleged violation based on the limited information available to the Title IX Coordinator at that time.
+The Title IX Coordinator will not interview the Respondent during this meeting.